Jackychen8/CodeEatLearnNetwork/README.md

   1 | jiaxie@gmail.com | $2a$12$geBdB0LnrDvJRVL5C0S8m./xKWFNHvsOw8lmJ1qphrDYVN0/SJMe2
 (1 row)

-9. change database: \c newdatabase
+10. change database: \c newdatabase

 testdb=# \c postgres;
 You are now connected to database "postgres" as user "jxie2". postgres=#

+I lied.
+There is one more step.

-10.  get out of a database \q
+11.  get out of a database \q

 postgres=# \q
 MTVL16076ce6e:static jxie2$

-11. Congratulations for finish the tutorial!
+Congratulations for finish the tutorial!

 Additional resources: